Life imprisonment in the United States: Schick's case and life imprisonment without parole

 In 1954 (November 28), Master Sergeant Maurice L. Schick was convicted by military court-martial of the murder of nine-year-old Susan Rothschild at Camp Zama in Japan (Tokyo).
 The soldier admitted the killing stating he had a sudden "uncontrollable urge to kill something quickly and quietly” and had chosen his victim "just because she was there."

 Schick was sentenced to death.
 Six years later, the case was forwarded to President Dwight Eisenhower for final review.
 He exercised his right of executive clemency to commute Schick's death sentence to confinement with hard labor for the term of his natural life, with the express condition that he "shall never have any rights, privileges, claims or benefits arising under the parole and suspension or remission of sentence laws of the United States."

 In 1971, Schick began a legal challenge against his whole life sentence.
 The appeal eventually reached the U.S. Supreme Court in 1974.
 It examined the constitutional basis of the punishment: life imprisonment without parole.
 Had Schick been given an ordinary life sentence, he would have been eligible for parole in 1969.

 Although Schick's sentence was given only cursory mention, the court concluded a whole life sentence was constitutional.
-Schick, together with only five other federal prisoners who were still ineligible for parole at the time, was made eligible for parole by a separate pardon from President Gerald Ford in 1976 or 1977, and he may have died a free man in Palm Beach, Florida, in 2004.
+Schick, together with only five other federal prisoners who were still ineligible for parole at the time, was made eligible for parole by a separate pardon from President Gerald Ford in 1977.
+He was paroled in 1979 and died a free man in Palm Beach, Florida in 2004.

 Despite the Schick opinion's lack of thorough analysis on life imprisonment without a chance of parole, an imposing amount of precedent has developed based upon it.
 After Furman v.
-Georgia, the constitutionality of the death penalty in question as life imprisonment without parole received increased attention from lawmakers and judges, as an alternative to the death penalty.
+Georgia, the constitutionality of life imprisonment without parole as an alternative to the death penalty received increased attention from lawmakers and judges.

 Such penalties predate Schick.
 One early American case was Ex parte Wells (1856); Wells was convicted of murder in 1851 and sentenced to be hanged.
 On the day of his execution, President Millard Fillmore gave him a conditional pardon commuting his sentence to "imprisonment for life in the penitentiary at Washington."
 Wells appealed the conditions of his pardon, but the sentence was upheld with no discussion by the majority of the purpose of the substituted punishment.